hkad98/statistical-data-analysis-automation/README.md

 # Statistical Data Analysis Automation

 This project serves as a proof of concept for statistical data analysis automatization.
-The project uses Python and GoodData.CN Community Edition (CE).
+The project uses Python and GoodData.CN.
 To understand what this project is about please first read [this short article](https://medium.com/gooddata-developers/how-to-automate-your-statistical-data-analysis-852f1a463b95) .

 ## Installation and Usage

-### 1. Install and Run GoodData.CN CE
+### 1. Install and Run GoodData.CN

 If you don't already have an instance of GoodData.CN up and running on your system.

 **Follow these steps:**

-1. Run the [GoodData.CN CE docker image](https://www.gooddata.com/developers/cloud-native-community-edition/) using the following command:
+1. Run the [GoodData.CN docker image](https://www.gooddata.com/developers/cloud-native-community-edition/) using the following command:
     ```bash
     docker run -d -i -t -e LICENSE_AND_PRIVACY_POLICY_ACCEPTED=YES -p 3000:3000 -p 5432:5432 -v gd-volume:/data gooddata/gooddata-cn-ce:2.1
     ```

-   After few minutes your GoodData.CN CE will be ready.
+   After few minutes your GoodData.CN will be ready.

 2. Access your GoodData.CN deployment using your internet browser.
 The URL is http://localhost:3000, where you should see the login page.